internetstandards/Internet.nl/documentation/Operational Changes.md

 # 10 workers consume about 1 to 2 gigabyte of ram.
 You can do so by stopping the workers service, altering the config
 # file and restarting it again.

+# The site might look bad, so you need to run some translations and such:
+make frontend
+make translations
+make manage collectstatic

 # Done! :)
 ```